ABC-iRobotics/RelaxedUnscentedTransformation/README.md

 ## Examples ##

-In the folder "cpptester", examples shows the precision, usage and benefits of the methods.
-The procided CMake script is able to build the VisualStudio/Makefile/etc. environment.
+In the folder "cpptester", examples show the precision, usage and benefits of the methods.
+The provided CMake script is able to initialize the VisualStudio project/Makefile/etc. environment.
 Then the implemented cases can be checked/modified/etc.

-(Tested on Win10, Visual Studio 2017 x64, it also needs an installed Eigen package)
+(Tested on Win10, Visual Studio 2017 x64, it also needs an installed Eigen3 package)

 Steps of intall:

-- CMake: configure (set Eigen path, build folder, compiler), then generate
+- CMake: configure (set Eigen path, folder for binaries, compiler), then generate

-- build/modify the examples enjoy and understand
+- build/modify the examples, enjoy and understand